PhotoPay/photopay-ios/README.md

 As you can see, when initializing [`MBDocumentOverlayViewController`](http://photopay.github.io/photopay-ios/Classes/MBDocumentOverlayViewController.html), we are sending delegate property as `self`.
 To get results, we need to conform to [`MBDocumentOverlayViewControllerDelegate`](http://photopay.github.io/photopay-ios/Protocols/MBDocumentOverlayViewControllerDelegate.html) protocol.

-## <a name="mbDocumentVerificationOverlayViewcontroller"></a> Using `MBDocumentVerificationOverlayViewController`
+### <a name="using-document-verification-overlay-viewcontroller"></a> Using `MBDocumentVerificationOverlayViewController`

-[`MBDocumentVerificationOverlayViewController`](http://photopay.github.io/photopay-ios/Classes/MBDocumentVerificationOverlayViewController.html) is built-in overlay view controller which is best suited to use while scanning both sides of a document.
+[`MBDocumentVerificationOverlayViewController`](http://photopay.github.io/photopay-ios/Classes/MBDocumentVerificationOverlayViewController.html) is overlay view controller best suited for performing scanning of various document for both front and back side.
+It has [`MBDocumentVerificationOverlayViewControllerDelegate`](http://photopay.github.io/photopay-ios/Protocols/MBDocumentVerificationOverlayViewControllerDelegate.html) delegate which can be used out-of-the-box to perform scanning using the default UI.
 Here is an example how to use and initialize [`MBDocumentVerificationOverlayViewController`](http://photopay.github.io/photopay-ios/Classes/MBDocumentVerificationOverlayViewController.html):

 Swift
 ```swift